Skip to main content

 HIV stands for Human Immunodeficiency Virus which is a sexually transmitted infection.
 HIV is a virus that impacts the CD4 or T-helper class of white blood cells in the body.
 White blood cells are important to keep the body immune from severe infections or diseases like cancer.
 A person affected by HIV will slowly become more prone to extreme bacterial-attack and viruses, and their health will suffer eventually.
 When HIV is not managed at its early stages, it can multiply inside the body and affect the DNA of more and more CD4 or T-helper cells.

-Meaning of AIDS
+Meaning of DS

-What is the difference between HIV and AIDS?
+What is the difference between HIV and DS?

-To put it in simple words, untreated HIV leads to AIDS.
+To put it in simple words, untreated HIV leads to DS.
 HIV is a sexually transmitted infection – a type of virus that enters the body to create multiple copies of itself and kills the white blood cells.
 And the result is a weakened immune system.

 Symptoms of HIV

 In the above paragraph, we understood the importance of preventing and treating HIV at its early stages.
-Though there is no cure for HIV, stopping it from spreading can save us from passing it to our children, other reproductive health problems, and AIDS.
+Though there is no cure for HIV, stopping it from spreading can save us from passing it to our children, other reproductive health problems, and DS.

 Here are some HIV symptoms that you must be aware of –